Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 Talk contents
 --------
-The talk will aim to introduce these tools and give some practical examples.
+The talk will aim to introduce these tools and explore some practical interactive examples.
 Once completed it will be shown how easy it is to publish your work to various formats.
 Some of the topics covered in the talk are listed below:

 item   | description
 ---- |  -------